Actelion spin-off Idorsia's shares rise 30 pct in market debut

-ZURICH Shares in Idorsia IDIA.S, the drug pipeline firm spun off from biotech group Actelion (ATLN.S) after Johnson & Johnson's (JNJ.N) $30 billion takeover, rose nearly 30 percent after making their market debut at 10 Swiss francs each on Friday.
+ZURICH (Reuters) - Shares in Idorsia (IDIA.S), the drug pipeline firm spun off from biotech group Actelion (ATLN.S) after Johnson & Johnson's (JNJ.N) $30 billion takeover, rose nearly 30 percent after making their market debut at 10 Swiss francs each on Friday.

 They advanced to nearly 13 francs in early afternoon business in Zurich, valuing the company at above 1.5 billion Swiss francs ($1.54 billion).